 If you worked for Trico, were injured on the job, and could not recover the damages you were owed, you may want to speak to a maritime lawyer.

 Trico may have had insurance money left that could have paid out to injured workers.
-Let a lawyer hear your case and decide if you have options and if you may be able to get any money for your pain and suffering.
+Talk to a lawyer to help determine if you have options and if you may be able to get any money for your pain and suffering.